jeremyosborne/confetti-pigs-in-space/README.md

 ## TODO

 - [ ] Add invincibility on death to the player entity.
-- [ ] Add event queue, and handle the level change via our custom event queue (for find one in phaser).
 - [ ] Continue to capture the idioms in types (experiment, wrestle with how best to use the Phaser objects).